 Evidence & safety

-A practical note on Why AI-supported focus suggestions should be explained with careful limits for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.
+A practical note on Careful limit: AI supported focus suggestions for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.

 Direct answer